Skip to main content

 Wednesday

 Wednesday Addams has been kicked out of every school she’s attended.
-She is ultimately sent to Nevermore Academy, a Hogwarts-esque school for society’s outsiders including werewolves, vampires, sirens, shapeshifters, psychics and more.
-Wednesday must learn to master her psychic abilities, stop a murderer, and (hardest of all) get a long with her bubbly roommate.
-Stream on Netflix, rated TV-14
+She is ultimately sent to Nevermore Academy, a Hogwarts-esque school for society’s outsiders, including werewolves, vampires, sirens, shapeshifters, psychics and more.
+Wednesday must learn to master her psychic abilities, stop a murderer, and (hardest of all) get along with her bubbly roommate.
+The first half of the second season just premiered on Aug.
+6, with the second part following on Sept.
+3.

-Nevermore Academy holds more mysteries that Wednesday was expecting in “Wednesday.”
+Nevermore Academy holds more mysteries than Wednesday was expecting in “Wednesday.”
 Photo: courtesy of Netflix

 Legally Blonde

-Elle Woods heads to Harvard Law to try and win back her terrible boyfriend.
+Elle Woods heads to Harvard Law to try to win back her terrible boyfriend.
 After struggling to be accepted and seen for who she truly is, Elle saves the day, ditches the jerk and graduates with honors.
 This classic comedy is lighthearted and great for a fun movie night with tweens or teens.
-Stream on Max, rated PG-13

 JOIN THE PARENTMAP COMMUNITY